ashleve/lightning-hydra-template/README.md

 Before making an issue, please verify that:

 - The problem still exists on the current `main` branch.
-- Your python dependencies are upgraded to recent versions.
+- Your python dependencies are updated to recent versions.

 Suggestions for improvements are always welcome!